sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     >**Query** expression will filter order entries returned in descending when sorted by the order creation date property.

-3. Now start binding Object Table properties with `SalesOrderHeaders` entity set properties.
+3. Now, start binding Object Table properties with `SalesOrderHeaders` entity set properties.

     In the **Appearance** section of the **Properties** pane, provide the below information: